 Research is critical to the development of sound criminal justice policy, as well as to the development of advanced technologies that support the work of law enforcement agencies.
 Sound evaluations of methods and existing Office of Justice Programs (OJP) grant programs are necessary to ensure the wise expenditure of taxpayer dollars.
 As the research, development, and evaluation agency of the Department of Justice, the National Institute of Justice is dedicated to improving knowledge and understanding of crime and justice issues through science.
 NIJ provides objective and independent knowledge and tools to reduce crime and promote justice, particularly at the state and local levels.

-Research and OJP's Offices and Bureaus
+Research and OJP's Program Offices

 - National Institute of Justice